-- I thought I used the same parameters but I'm getting different results! - The new student wants to compare with the method I proposed last year. - The damn reviewer asked for a major revision and wants me to change this figure. :( - Which code and which data set did I use to generate this figure? - It worked yesterday! - Why did I do that?
+- I thought I used the same parameters but I'm getting different results! - The new student wants to compare with the method I proposed last year - My advisor asked me whether I took care of setting this or this but I can't remember - The damned fourth reviewer asked for a major revision and wants me to change figure 3:( - Which code and which data set did I use to generate this figure? - It worked yesterday! - 6 months later: why did I do that?